KatherineMichel/creating-a-self-hosted-church-website/introduction.md

 A more advanced, but cheaper option exists: self-hosting.
 In this GitBook, I will show how, with a bit of expert knowledge, a church can self-host a website comparable to the Squarespace website, but for only the cost of the custom domain (~$10).

-I will demonstrate one approach: a [Jekyll](https://jekyllrb.com) site hosted on [GitHub](https://github.com) with updates made directly through GitHub as a dashboard
+I will demonstrate one "back-end" approach:
+* A [Jekyll](https://jekyllrb.com) site hosted for free on [GitHub](https://github.com) with updates made directly through GitHub as a dashboard or Jekyll CMS

+However, with little modification, the same design could be used with other "back-end" approaches, such as:
+* A [JavaScript](https://www.javascript.com) site hosted for free on [GitHub](https://github.com) with updates made directly through GitHub as a dashboard or a CMS
+* A [Django](https://www.djangoproject.com), [Ruby on Rails](http://rubyonrails.org), [JavaScript](https://www.javascript.com), or [PHP/WordPress](http://php.net) site with code stored on GitHub, but deployed for free via [Heroku free tier](https://www.heroku.com/pricing), or [Amazon Web Services (AWS) free tier](https://aws.amazon.com/free) (lasts for one year), with updates made through an admin dashboard